Hasuru/Biolens/README.md

 The implementation of code is divided in two main types of files apart from the HTML and CSS implementations:
   - **Page files**: Files that make the connection with the HTML file of each page;
   - **Service files**: Files that contain the implementation of the different components the app has (camera, filesystem, database and evaluation model)
-    > This types of files are all grouped in a single directory and should only be used by page files
+    > These types of files are all grouped in a single directory and should only be used by page files

 ---